ANCIENT PHILOSOPHY

 PRESOCRATICS

 The Presocratic Period is the first of the three periods in Ancient Philosophy.
-In this period, the philosophical tradition comes to exist as a response to a need for a new kind of explanation.
+In this period, a philosophical tradition comes to exist as a response to a need for a new kind of explanation.

 THE BIRTH OF A PHILOSOPHICAL TRADITION